-8. How to Create a New Illustrator Pattern
+8. How to Make a Pattern in Adobe Illustrator

-While the included patterns are not all that bad, sooner or later you’ll probably find yourself in the situation where you’ll need to create a new one, so if that’s you right now, let’s see what it takes to do so.
+While the included Illustrator patterns are not all that bad, sooner or later you’ll probably find yourself in the situation where you’ll need to create a pattern in Illustrator, so if that’s you right now, let’s learn how to design patterns in Illustrator.

 I’m going to assume that you already went ahead and created your repeating tile artwork, which means that we’ll be using that to create the actual pattern swatch.